apfassina/Portfolio/BellaBeat/Bellabeat_Analysis.md

 ### Business Task

 Analyze data gathered from the smart product.
 See if there are trends in the usage and if they can be applied to Bellabeat customers.
-And also if these trends can somehow influence the comapny's marketing strategy.
+And also if these trends can somehow influence the company's marketing strategy.

 #### Stakeholders
 * Urška Sršen and Sando Mur - cofounders